LadderToday/core/doc/building.md

 ## Building on Ubuntu 16.04

-For Ubuntu 16.04 users, after installing the right packages with `apt` Smoke will build out of the box without further effort:
+For Ubuntu 16.04 users, after installing the right packages with `apt` Core will build out of the box without further effort:

     # Required packages